Whitechapel: 20th century

+Post-war slum clearance and the decline of the London Docks deepened economic hardship.
+From the 1950s onwards, the area saw new waves of immigration, notably from South Asia, including Bengali seamen and later Bangladeshi families who established community centres, cafés and mosques.

-On 4th May 1978, three teenagers murdered Altab Ali, a 24 year old Bangladesh-born clothing worker, in a racially motivated attack, as he walked home after work.
+On 4 May 1978, three teenagers murdered Altab Ali, a 24 year old Bangladesh-born clothing worker, in a racially motivated attack, as he walked home after work.
 The attack took place on Adler Street, by St Mary's Churchyard, where St Mary Matfelon had previously stood.
 The reaction to his murder provoked the mass mobilisation of the local Bengali community.
 The gardens of the former churchyard were later renamed Altab Ali Park in his memory.

 The Metropolitan line between Hammersmith and Whitechapel was withdrawn in 1990 and shown separately as a new line called the Hammersmith & City line.

 21st century

 Crossrail calls at Whitechapel station on the Elizabeth line.
-Eastbound services will be split into two branches after leaving the historic station which underwent a massive redevelopment that started in 2010.
+Eastbound services will be split into two branches after leaving the historic station, which underwent a massive redevelopment that started in 2010.

 In order to prepare for Crossrail, in January 2016, the old Whitechapel station was closed for refurbishment and modernisation work in order to improve services and increase capacity in the station.

-The Royal London Hospital was closed and re-opened behind the original site in 2012 in a brand new building costing £650m.
+The Royal London Hospital was closed and re-opened behind the original site in 2012 in a brand new building costing £650 Million.
 The old site was then repurchased by the local council to open a new town hall, replacing the existing Town Hall at Mulberry Place.

 In March 2022, Whitechapel station signs had "হোয়াইটচ্যাপেল" in Bengali installed.
 The British-Pakistani Mayor of London Sadiq Khan was "delighted" that the signage was installed ahead of Bangladesh Independence Day on 26 March.
-The installation was attended by not only Bangladeshi diplomats, but also Mamata Banerjee, the Chief Minister of West Bengal.
+The installation was attended by Bangladeshi diplomats and Mamata Banerjee, the Chief Minister of West Bengal.

-Also in 2022 a historical marker was placed in Whitechapel, on the site of the former Adler House at the junction of Adler and Coke Streets by the Jewish American Society for Historic Preservation U.K. Branch.
+Also in 2022 a historical marker was placed in Whitechapel, on the site of the former Adler House at the junction of Adler and Coke Streets by the Jewish American Society for Historic Preservation UK Branch.
 Adler House was named in honour of the Chief Rabbi of the British Empire, Herman Adler, 1891–1911.
 The marker recognises the significance of Whitechapel as the centre of British Jewish refugee life in the late 19th and early 20th centuries.